 About Queer History Boston

-Queer History Boston is a community archives that documents, preserves, and shares LGBTQ+ histories of Boston and New England.
+Queer History Boston is a community archives that has documented, preserved, and shared histories of Greater Boston and New England’s LGBTQ+ communities since 1980.

-What started in 1980 as a small group of volunteers has grown into one of the largest LGBTQ+ community archives in the U.S. For 45 years we operated as The History Project, a name that closets who we are and those we document... but now we are coming out as Queer History Boston, and we couldn’t be prouder!
+What started in 1980 as a small group of volunteers has grown into one of the largest LGBTQ+ community archives in the U.S. For 45 years we operated as The History Project, in 2025 we came out as Queer History Boston, and we couldn’t be prouder!

 Above: ACT UP/Boston, “ACT UP Pamphlet” Circa January 1989